sven-hash/docs/versioned_docs/version-stable/tutorials/nym-simple-websocket-tutorial.md

 #### Getting the Service Provider connected.

-Lets get get our Service Provider's Nym Websocket Client up and running.
+Lets get get our Service Provider's Websocket Client up and running.

-In our project our Service Provider folder, open up a second terminal and execute the following command
+In our `Service Provider` folder, open up a second terminal and execute the following command

 ```